2024 Christmas Bird Count

 Birding on the Farm

-Join us on September 13 for a guided bird walk at Wild Carrot Farm
+Join us on January 25 at Lucky 13 Farm in Winchester, NH for a guided bird walk.

 For more details and to register: Workshops